 The University's purpose-built sports hall at Maltings Hall is suitable for a wide range of activities including table tennis, badminton, tennis, volleyball, basketball, 5-a-side football and indoor cricket.
 Equipment for all these activities can be provided.

 At the Spa, located in Richmond House, students can make use of the sauna, steam room, and jacuzzi, as well as attend sports therapy treatment or a massage.
 There is also a wide range of beauty and health treatments available alongside UCB’s own hairdressing salons.

-Students can also take part in water sports such as kayaking, windsurfing and sailing at the nearby Edgbaston reservoir, whilst their arrangement with the University of Birmingham means that they can make use of their exceptional facilities.
+Students can also take part in water sports such as kayaking, windsurfing and sailing at the nearby Edgbaston reservoir.

 The Guild Space is located at the Maltings Hall of residence, and is a hub for all students to gather for study or just to relax during weekdays.